meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 PA leads to a global focus, broadened mindset and a capacity to make unusual and creative connections between elements.
 Speculation, PA leads to an individual's personal meaning systems (thought to be fairly high in a hierarchy of motivation) to become available, allowing the person to experience the relevance of their personal meaning systems to current life experience.

-PA facilitates top-down cognitive processing strategies and the use of gener
+PA facilitates top-down cognitive processing strategies and the use of general knowledge structures to help individuals make inferences beyond their external circumstances.
+Broade